 TLS shall be used for N32-c connections between the SEPPs.

+If the N32-c TLS is established between the SEPPs over one or more Roaming Intermediaries using HTTP CONNECT, as specified in clause 5.5.2.1 of TS 29.573 [73], the HTTP CONNECT request from the SEPP shall use HTTPS, and the 3gpp-Connect-Req-Info header in the HTTP CONNECT request message and the 3gpp-Connect-Res-Info header in the HTTP CONNECT response message shall support integrity protection and replay protection.

 The SEPP shall maintain a set of trust anchors.
 For N32-c and N32-f when the selected security method is "TLS", each trust anchor consists of a list of trusted root certificates and a list of corresponding PLMN-IDs.
-For NDS/IP or TLS VPN used for N32-f when the selected security method is "PRINS", each trust anchor may also include a list of unique identifiers for a given Roaming Intermediary (RI).
+For NDS/IP or TLS VPN or HTTP over TLS used for N32-f when the selected security method is "PRINS", each trust anchor may also include a list of unique identifiers for a given Roaming Intermediary (RI).
 Any given PLMN-ID and any given RI identifier shall appear in at most one trust anchor.

 NOTE 3: The PLMN-IDs in a given trust anchor for N32-c represent a particular PLMNThe PLMN-IDs in a given trust anchor for N32-f when the selected security method is PRINS represent the PLMNs that are reachable via a particular RI.